 - 7) The health plan shall accurately and timely load into the health plan's claim adjudication and payment systems, those new subcontracting contracts, subcontracted provider demographic information, changes in subcontracting contract terms, changes in subcontracted provider demographic information, updated prior authorization requirements, and changes to the provider directory. - The health plan shall load credentialed providers into the claim adjudication and payment system within the following time frames in order to ensure timely denial or payment for a health care service or item already provided to a participant and billed to the health plan by the provider: - ✓ Newly credentialed provider attached to a new contract within ten business days after completing credentialing; - ✓ Newly credentialed hospital or facility attached to a new contract within 15 business days after completing credentialing; - ✓ Newly credentialed provider attached to an existing contract within five business days after completing credentialing; - ✓ Changes for a re-credentialed provider, hospital, or facility attached to an existing contract within five business days after completing re-credentialing; - ✓ Changes in existing contract terms within ten business days of the effective date after the change; and - ✓ Changes in provider service location or demographic data or other information related to member's access to services must be updated no later than 30 calendar days after the health plan receives updated provider information. - Payment shall be made on the next payment cycle following the requirement outlined above.
-In accordance with Section 376.1578, RSMo, the health plan shall pay for all medically necessary services rendered by a credentialed provider in accordance with the plan's policies to the plan's enrollees subsequent to the date of the provider's initialed and completed packet requesting credentialing. - In no case shall a provider be loaded into the provider directory who cannot receive payment on the health plan's current payment cycle. - 8) Upon request by the state agency, the health plan shall provide a report demonstrating the following: - Compliance with the credentialing requirements herein including, at a minimum, the average number of days taken to complete credentialing by provider type, and the number of providers who were not credentialed according to the requirements by provider type; and - Compliance with the required timeframes for loading credentialed providers.

-The following Amendment has revised this section: Amendment 002 Home State Health Amendment 002 Healthy Blue Amendment 002 United Health Care d.
-Performance Improvement Projects - The health plan shall conduct performance improvement projects that are designed to achieve, through ongoing measurements and intervention, significant improvement, sustained over time, in clinical care and nonclinical care areas that are expected to have a favorable effect on health outcomes and member satisfaction.
-The health plan shall report the status and results to the state annually, by March 31, of two clinical (one medical and one behavioral health) and one non-clinical performance improvement project to the state agency.
-The health plan shall also submit their initial PIP plan by October 1 each year using a template provided by the state agency.
+In accordance with Section 376.1578, RSMo, the health plan shall pay for all medically necessary services rendered by a credentialed provider in accordance with the plan's policies to the plan's enrollees subsequent to the date of the provider's initialed and completed packet requesting credentialing. - In no case shall a provider be loaded into the provider directory who cannot receive payment on the health plan's current payment cycle. - 8) Upon request by the state agency, the health plan shall provide a report demonstrating the following: - Compliance with the credentialing requirements herein including, at a minimum, the average number of days taken to complete credentialing by provider type, and the number of providers who were not credentialed according to the requirements by provider type; and - Compliance with the required timeframes for loading credentialed providers. - d.
+Performance Improvement Projects The health plan shall conduct performance improvement projects that are designed to achieve, through ongoing measurements and intervention, significant improvement, sustained over time, in clinical care and nonclinical care areas that are expected to have a favorable effect on health outcomes and member satisfaction.
+The health plan shall report the status and results to the state annually, by March 31, of one clinical and one non-clinical performance improvement project to the state agency.